 In #Jordan's Syrian refugee communities, child marriage has risen dramatically over the past five years.
 After fleeing #Syria, Qamar, 14, was married two years ago: "I was a child when I married and now I'm a child, with a child."
 She feels a huge sense of responsibility for her baby Raneem, but can¹t read or write nor go to school.
 "I feel trapped." #EndChildMarriage On 3/17/16, 1:36 PM, "Marion Hart" <email@example.com> wrote:

-Tanzania recently announced that a man who marries or impregnates a girl of school-going age faces 30 years in prison.
+Tanzania announced in 2016 that a man who marries or impregnates a girl of school-going age faces 30 years in prison.
 "Girls who are married off at a young age are being denied the freedom to make informed decisions later in life," said the head of the Tanzanian women's rights group TAMWA.
 However, Tanzania’s law exempts child marriages where parental consent was given.